-Full and Final Settlement (FnF):
+Full and Final Settlement

 FnF Settlement Guide

-What is Full and Final settlement (FnF)?
+What Is Full and Final Settlement (FnF)?

-The full and final settlement is a process of the clearance of dues that have been earned by an exiting employee during their term of service from the resignation letter date to their last working date.
-Irrespective of the type of exit – voluntary resignation, retirement, or termination.
+It should be provided irrespective of the type of exit – voluntary resignation, retirement, or termination.
 The company is liable to release different payable dues of their salaried employees after their exit.

 It is an essential stride in the HR workflow to evaluate and remunerate employees’ dues after their exit from the organization as it results in satisfied employees and enhances the company’s internal and external image.